An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Featured above is our Romania road trip itinerary.
 As you can see, it starts in Cluj-Napoca and ends in Bucharest or vice-versa.

-Essentially, you will be basing yourself out of 4 locations: Cluj-Napoca, Sibiu, Brasov, and Bucharest.
 You will use these four cities as a base to explore the nearby attractions, which are color-coded on the map.

-The Ultimate Road Trip In Romania Itinerary
+Road Trip In Romania: Step-By-Step Itinerary

-Cluj-Napoca, The Capital of Translyvania (2-3 Days)
+Cluj-Napoca, The Capital of Transylvania (2-3 Days)

-Cluj-Napoca, or commonly referred to as Cluj, is the unofficial capital of Translyvania, a region known for its medieval towns, impressive mountains, and stunning castles.
+Cluj-Napoca, or commonly referred to as Cluj, is the unofficial capital of Transylvania, a region known for its medieval towns, impressive mountains, and stunning castles.
 It is a region so special that even Prince Charles has fallen in love and paid many visits.

 As the second-most populous city in Romania, Cluj is famous for its prestigious universities, amazing student nightlife, exciting music festivals, and many historic buildings.